cvcal/NoteMatrix-project-notebook/December 7.md

 I have yet to get to it, but I added the hack that clicking plays the grid, so you see the code-generated grid, and can click on it to hear it play.
 Also, the coloring of cells when they are selected by multiple instruments at once does not seem to be working yet, I need to debug this.
-This is what the trial looks like:
+This is what the trial looks like (with bug):

 <p align="center">
   <img src="https://github.com/cvcal/NoteMatrixWithTonality/blob/master/documents/pictures/initialGrid-alpha.png" width="150" />